morgant/tiggit/README.md

 ## OVERVIEW

 `tiggit` provides simple, automatic mirroring of remote git repositories for backup purposes.
+Not to be confused with [gittig](https://github.com/tuler/gittig).

 ## ACKNOWLEDGEMENTS